-3. Incorporate storage to save space
+9. Incorporate storage to save space

 The underside of the table features storage compartments to keep placemats, tableware and kitchen clutter – even laptops and home office must-haves if needed.
 The smart design also accommodates the chairs when not in use, to prevent them taking up valuable floorspace.

-4. Keep the dining chairs to a minimum
+10. Keep dining chairs to a minimum

 Choose a similar style tabletop to the kitchen counter makes it feel even more forgiving – creating a sense of an extension of worktops.

 When space is tight it helps to keep furniture to a minimum, to avoid a feeling of overcrowding.
 Having said that what's the point of having a dining table with no chairs?

-Having seating that disappears is also a great solution if you have a wall to push the table flush against.
+Having seating that disappears is also a great solution if you have a wall to push the small kitchen table ideas flush against.
 This gives you the freedom to move the table to one side and use the wall as a buffer for stacking items against.
 Or also idea for a party buffet table, over to one side out pf the way.

-6. Create a window seat dining area
+12. Create a window seat dining area

-Place a small kitchen table idea directly in from of a window seat to create a banquette booth-style arrangement.
+Place a small kitchen table directly in from of a window seat to create a banquette booth-style arrangement.
 The window seat idea will provide plentiful seating to one side to balance the feel of the small room.
 Use low level stools on the opposite side of the table so they don't feel imposing.When not in use they can simply be tucked under the table out of the way, a smart way to make a small kitchen look bigger.

 An extending table design is always a welcome way of making more of a limited space.

-8. Choose highly adaptable designs
+13. Choose highly adaptable designs

-10. Opt for a wall-mounted design
+14. Opt for a wall-mounted design

 How do you put a table in a small kitchen?